Do I Have a Personal Injury Case?

 - Third, you have recoverable damages.
 In the above example, if your broken arm resulted in medical bills, lost wages, and/or pain and suffering, the injury would be considered to have resulted in compensable damages (damages which you may be compensated for).

-If you answered yes to all three questions, you may have a personal injury case.
+If you answered yes to all three questions, you should consult with a personal injury lawyer in Savannah about your case.

 If you have been injured due to another’s neglect, contact Bowen Painter Trial Lawyers for a free case review.
 We represent personal injury victims in Georgia, South Carolina and Florida.
 Contact us online or call us directly at 912-335-1909.